Shopify/react-native-performance/docs/docs/fundamentals/render-pass-report.md

 slug: /fundamentals/render-pass-report
 ---

 The profiler library measures the render times for the various screens in your app.
 Everytime a profiled screen is rendered, the library will emit its output as an `RenderPassReport` object.
 You need to supply an `onReportPrepared` callback to the `PerformanceProfiler` component to receive these reports, and do with them as you please.
-You may `console.log` these reports, show them in some UI dev tool, or fire them off to a telemetry service.
+You may `console.log` these reports, show them in some UI dev tool, or fire them off to a telemetry service - learn more about it in [Reporting.](./../guides/reporting.md)

 This callback will be invoked everytime a profiled screen is rendered.
 A screen may get rendered multiple times.
 The library expects you to assign unique names to these discrete _render passes_.
 A `RenderPassReport` will be generated for every such render pass.